How to Negotiate Salary for Your Next Career Move

 Research Online

-With the help of online resources such as [LinkedIn SalaryUtilizing some of the online resources, such as [LinkedIn Salary (https http://www. linkedin. www.linkedin.com/salary) and [Glassdoorglassdoor (https: //www. glassdoor. com/Salaries/index. htm) you can get an additional perspective on the range of benchmarking salaries companies pay for the same job.
-This gives you an idea of current market rate plus few other elements that are related to the job.
+With the help of some online resources such as [LinkedIn Salary] (https http://www. linkedin. http://www.linkedin.com/salary) and [Glassdoorglassdoor (https: //www. glassdoor. com/Salaries/index. http://www.salaries.com/index.html) you can obtain a an additional perspective on the range of benchmarking salaries businesses are providing for same job.
+It will provide you with an idea of current market rate and a few other facets of a job.

-Get insight from talking to friends who have held similar positions, or contacting them via professional networks as well doing brainstorming members of professional associations.
+Learn more by talking to colleagues who have been in similar roles or reaching out via professionally-oriented networks as well as brainstorming members within professional organizations.

 Create talking points

-The time spent in preparing for a negotiation is always time well spent.
-You’ll feel much more confident when the presentation of your case if have a clear outline of your talking points prior to the time.
+The time spent in preparing for a negotiations is always a good time spent.
+You’ll feel much more confident in the presentation of your case if are prepared with a specific outline of your talking points prior to the time.

-Here are a few examples of what you may want to consider during your salary negotiation:
+Here are some examples of things you could consider to include in your salary negotiation:

 • Training and certification